Overview

 • Have displayed symptoms for at least six months

-According to the American Psychiatric Association, if an individual fulfills the diagnostic criteria based on the distress they feel, such distress must be internal and not the result of societal condemnation.
+According to the American Psychiatric Association, if an individual fulfills the voyeuristic disorder diagnostic criteria based on the distress they feel, such distress must be internal and not the result of societal condemnation.

-The Diagnostic and Statistical Manual of Mental Disorders also notes that a person doesn’t have to accept their paraphilic tendencies to meet diagnostic criteria.
-A diagnosis can also be made if someone denies these tendencies.
+The Diagnostic and Statistical Manual of Mental Disorders also notes that a person doesn’t have to accept their paraphilic tendencies to meet the diagnostic criteria for voyeuristic disorder.
+A diagnosis can also be made if someone denies these voyeuristic tendencies.
 If someone is distressed or impaired by the urge to engage in an atypical sexual interest, they can be diagnosed with voyeuristic disorder.
 A person who has been caught engaging in voyeurism with non-consenting people but labels their behavior as an accident may also be diagnosed with voyeuristic disorder because they may currently be ignoring or denying the stress accompanying their actions.

-Although symptoms often start presenting during adolescence, with the average age of manifestation being 15, an official mental health diagnosis cannot be made until a person is at least 18 years old.
-This requirement helps professionals differentiate the disorder from the sexual curiosity adolescents may display.
+Although voyeuristic disorder symptoms often start presenting during adolescence, with the average age of manifestation being 15, an official mental health diagnosis cannot be made until a person is at least 18 years old.
+This requirement helps professionals differentiate voyeuristic disorder from the sexual curiosity adolescents may display.

 Causes

 No one cause has been found for voyeuristic disorder.
-However, it has been linked to the following potential risk factors:
+However, voyeuristic disorder has been linked to the following potential risk factors:

 • Childhood sexual abuse